 ■ Pen Style : who has the coolest pen

 ■ Pen Exam : retro exams where you have to write for 3 hours rather than do multiple choice questions

 You won’t be surprised to find out that it is none of these.
 Pen Test is the colloquial description of a Penetration Test.
 Not the most imaginative description but a lot friendly than the likes of ISMS and SLSP.
 So what is a Penetration Test when it is at home? …

 Richard Horton is IT Service Portfolio Manager at the NIHR Clinical Research Network Coordinating Centre (CRNCC).
 The CRN supports patients, the public and health and care organisations across England to participate in high-quality research, advancing knowledge and improving care; and the Coordinating Centre provides national leadership and coordination.

 We have spent the last three decades helping ITSM professionals both to be better and to do better.
-As the first of an international network of itSMF chapters, it has followed a path of enriching the working lives of its members, as well as those who benefit from its events, training and guidance, and those recognised by its annual awards.
+As the first of an international network of itSMF chapters, we continue to enrich the working lives of our members through our conference and events, professional guidance, focused content, annual awards, competency management, leadership council, member groups, and new communities of practice.